PhotonVision/photonvision-docs/source/docs/getting-started/installation/limelight.rst

 After connecting you may want to set a static IP address.
 This can be done by going to the "Settings" page and changing the radio button in the center to "Static".
 We recommend following the configuration listed `here <https://docs.wpilib.org/en/latest/docs/networking/networking-introduction/ip-configurations.html>`_ which is usually ``10.TE.AM.11`` for the first IP Camera.
 If you would like to change the gloworm.local to something more intuitive you can modify the hostname.

+For version 2 (2+ should work fine) of the Limelight we have found that you need to modify the hardwareConfig.json file.
+You will need to :ref:`import </docs/programming/config/config:Importing and Exporting Settings>` the hardwareConfig.json file with the

 Troubleshooting
 ---------------